Meningococcal polysaccharide vaccine, diphtheria conjugate (By injection)

 How to Use This Medicine

-- A nurse or other trained health professional will give this vaccine to you or your child.
-It is given as a shot into a muscle.
+- A nurse or other trained health professional will give this vaccine as a shot into a muscle.

 - You should receive a vaccine information statement.
-Read the information carefully before you receive this vaccine.
+Read the information carefully before this vaccine is given.
 Ask your doctor if you have any questions.

 Drugs and Foods to Avoid